Rule 3745-85-01 | Contingency plans.

 (c) Pump or motor failure.

-(d) Loss of water from a well or other water source.
+(d) Loss, or reduction in capacity, of water from a well or other water source.

 (e) Line breaks that affect the routine delivery or treatment of water.

-(h) Contamination of source water including, but not limited to, releases of oil and hazardous substances.
+(h) Contamination of source water or treated water including, but not limited to, releases of oil and hazardous substances.

-(i) Exceedances of a maximum contaminant level (MCL) or an action level (ALE).
+(j) Exceedances of a maximum contaminant level (MCL), health advisory level (HAL) or an action level exceedance (ALE).

 (5) Public water systems that use automation to monitor or control the systems shall include plans to manually operate the public water system in the event of loss of automation.
 A portion of these plans shall be exercised monthly in such a way as to not jeopardize the system, and to the extent possible, different sections of the plan should be exercised each month.
 Documentation of the exercises shall be included in the public water system's operation and maintenance records.